Köln-Buchforst station: History

 The S-Bahn station is quite new.
 The station was built with the construction of the Cologne S-Bahn line from Mülheim to Nippes.
 For this purpose, the southern freight train (Köln-Kalk Nord/Mülheim–Köln-Deutzerfeld) was relaid and reduced to a single track.
 The station itself was built on the former Köln-Mülheim–Köln-Deutz (tief) line, which had been closed since the Second World War.
 The construction of the station was begun in 1986 and it was taken into operations on line S 11 for the summer 1990 timetable.
 In the summer of 1991, the complete commissioning of the main line followed with its extension to Düsseldorf.
 Since then line S 6 has also stopped in Köln-Buchforst.

 Rail services

-Dellbrück is served by line 11 of the Rhine-Ruhr S-Bahn at 20-minute intervals from Monday to Friday and at 30-minute intervals on the weekend.
+Dellbrück is served by line 6 of the Rhine-Ruhr S-Bahn at 20-minute intervals from Monday to Friday and at 30-minute intervals on the weekend and by line 11 of the Cologne S-Bahn at 20-minute intervals every day.